Kolleida/diffsketchparam/README.md

 - `--input-path`: Specify one or more paths to the input files.
 Can also specify glob strings, in which case the final training data used will be the combination of all the paths found.
 Note that this means that if two globs overlap, the overlapping file paths will be repeated.
 - `--num-sketches`: The number of sketches to use for training.
 - `--key-column`: The column of the CSV that corresponds to the keys we want to insert into the sketch.
 In the above example, we are counting the frequency of different flow keys (5-tuple of source IP, destination IP, source port, and protocol).
 - `--value-column`: The column of the CSV that corresponds to how much we update the count when inserting.
-In the above example, everytime we encounter a flow key, we update the count by the number of packets.
+In the above example, everytime we encounter a flow key, we update the count by the number of packets encountered at that timestep.
 - `--model-save-path`: Where to save the weights of the trained model.
 As training occurs, saves the best weights (determined by lowest average loss) and the final weights at the end of training (suffixed with `_final`).
 - `--config-file`: Path to YAML config that contains model config (e.g. hidden dimension size, number of layers, optimizer, etc).
 - `--use-entropy`: Add this flag to train the entropy version.
 The model tries to predict the entropy of the sketch using the predicted parameters to encourage smaller sketches.